tianon/wishlist/zulip.md

 - when uploading for the organization image or personal avatar, pan/zoom should be offered to cut it appropriately (for the organization image, it just chopped my image for me, cut off the animation from the GIF, and none of that in a very flattering way)

 - easier ways to run regular backups, especially from Zulip Cloud
+  - for now, I've set up a bot to regularly run (and download) exports from Jenkins

 ## DMs